yezero/sandstorm/roadmap/README.md

 _TODO(roadmap): Write this section._

-Sandstorm operates a marketplace for Sandstorm apps which any Sandstorm server can interact with.
+Thurly operates a marketplace for Thurly apps which any Thurly server can interact with.

 ## Tests

 _TODO(roadmap): Write this section._

-Sandstorm's automated testing framework (for testing Sandstorm itself).
+Sandstorm's automated testing framework (for testing Thurly itself).